The Journey Out

 The inner and middle archipelago are sheltered and calm.
 Beginners can manage them entirely comfortably.
 The outer archipelago, beyond Sandhamn and towards the open Baltic, requires more care – swells and wind can develop quickly, and the distances between islands grow larger.
 Rental companies will assess conditions and advise honestly; take their advice seriously.

 A reasonable day of paddling covers twenty to thirty kilometres without excessive effort.
 The water in July reaches seventeen to twenty degrees Celsius in sheltered bays – genuinely swimmable, not just technically swimmable.
-You'll want to swim.
+You will swim.
 Everyone does.
 There's a particular pleasure in pulling up on a warm granite ledge, jumping into clear Baltic water, and then lying in the sun to dry while eating a piece of bread with the slightly salty butter that Swedish shops sell in blocks.

 Kayak hire typically costs around 400–600 SEK per day for a single, 600–900 SEK for a double.
 Most rental places will also rent waterproof bags for your camping kit, which is non-negotiable if you're sleeping out.
 Get the dry bags.
 A wet sleeping bag at 9pm on an uninhabited island is not a romantic problem.